How to find Exeter Natural Health Centre

 Matford – from M5 south

-There is plenty of city centre car parking at various prices, the most reasonable in Exeter is the Cathedral & Quay car park approximately 10 minutes (uphill) walk away from the centre.
+There is plenty of city centre car parking at various prices, the most reasonable in Exeter is the Cathedral & Quay car park which is approximately 10 minutes (uphill) walk to the centre.

 By rail / bus / coach